AbhinavVarma02/Financial-Fraud-Detection-using-Machine-Learning/README.md

 # Financial-Fraud-Detection-using-Machine-Learning
-A Machine Learning model for detecting fraudulent financial transactions using Random Forest.
+This is a Machine Learning model for detecting fraudulent financial transactions using Random Forest.
 The project includes data preprocessing, feature engineering, SMOTE for class balancing, and fraud trend visualization using Matplotlib.